colesturza/APPM3310-Final-Project/README.md

 Tashi Wischmeyer
 Jake Schroeder

 A python version of the code is included in this repository.
-It doesn't work nearly as well as the Matlab version because python is not as percise.
 The full write-up for the project is also included in this repository.